 I love a good dip recipe and since Thanksgiving is right around the corner I figured I'd share a very simple recipe for you to bring to Thursday's dinner if you're still trying to figure out what to make!
-I’m working all day tomorrow then going straight to my parent’s house so I needed to make something ahead of time that would travel well.
-Thankfully there’s an industrial fridge in the cafe of my job so that’s exactly where this dip will be living for the 7 hours I’m working at the gym 🙂

-Spinach, Onion, and Bacon Dip (serves 8-10)
+How to Make Spinach, Onion, and Bacon Dip

-Preheat oven to 350 degrees.
+To start, preheat oven to 350 degrees.

-Add onion to pan, season generously with salt and pepper, and stir; about 8 minutes.
+Add onion to pan, season with salt and pepper, and stir; about 8 minutes.
 Add flour and combine.

 Add the bacon back to the pan.

-And incorporate 1/4 cup of grated cheese.
+And incorporate ¼ cup of grated parmesan cheese.

 Continue to stir until everything is blended together.